hapax/hapax.github.io/assets/teaching.md

 poured into a conical pile.
 This is promising subject matter: objects in the real world that change with time.
-But everything in sight is arbitrary!
+But everything in sight is arbitrary and unmotivated.
 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-None of it means anything, provides any insight, or would .
 We're still in the scrubland, with numbers replaced by random objects.

-Instead of a world of lifeless objects, we should connect students to the living, breathing sources of non-mathematical inspiration.
+Instead of random objects, we should connect students to the living, breathing sources of non-mathematical inspiration.
 In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of science, industry, and